borisdayma/docs/docs/cli.md

 sidebar_label: Command Line Overview
 ---

+After running `pip install wandb` you should have a new command available, **wandb**.
+The following sub-commands are available:

-Values | Meaning
+Sub-command | Description
 ------ | -------
-docs    |  Open documentation in a browser init    |  Configure a directory with Weights & Biases signup  |  Create a new Weights & Biases account login   |  Login to Weights & Biases projects | List projects pull     | Pull files from Weights & Biases restore  | Restore code and config state for a run run      | Launch a job runs     | List runs in a project status   | List current directory status sweep    | Create a sweep *(invite only)* agent   |  Run the WandB agent *(invite only)*
+docs    |  Open documentation in a browser init    |  Configure a directory with W&B signup  |  Create a new W&B account login   |  Login to W&B off     |  Disable W&B in this directory, useful for testing on       | Ensure W&B is enabled in this directory projects | List projects pull     | Pull files for a run from W&B restore  | Restore code and config state for a run run      | Launch a job, required on Windows runs     | List runs in a project status   | List current directory status